 Regaining your customers’ trust after a breach is an uphill battle.
 Some will certainly take their business elsewhere, even if you have data recovery steps in place.

 Hackers often use stolen customer data to drive their next wave of attacks, such as sending your customers bogus invoices.
 The hope is that they’ll open an infected link or attachment.
 Those attacks might even appear to come from your email address, further tarnishing your reputation.

 Stealing your big ideas

-Weighing up the risk and the potential consequences of an internet security breach also needs to allow for the fact that intellectual property and trade secrets may be lost – and likely sold to the highest bidder.
+Weighing up the risk and the potential consequences of an internet security breach also needs to allow for the fact that when software results in encryption or data leakage intellectual property and trade secrets may be lost – and likely sold to the highest bidder.
 Remember, industrial espionage doesn’t just happen in the movies.

 Consider the consequences if your entire Custom Relationship Management database fell into the hands of your closest rival.
 Along with poaching your most lucrative customers, they could also undercut you on future deals thanks to their insight into your business affairs.